We discuss the ethics of visiting Afghanistan.

 According to Taliban law, women of a certain age are not permitted to attend schools, work, or hold large public gatherings and talk loudly.
 They should wear a head covering at all times and are often expected to wear a niqab (face covering) or burqa (full covering including over the eyes).
 And this is when they go outside.
 Often, they will just simply stay at home.

 Nevertheless, the lives of Afghan women is more than just news headlines.
-It is a nuanced one that requires a lot of in-depth research and understanding.
-And ultimately, visiting the country and trying to learn for yourself there.
+For me, it is about research and ultimately, visiting the country and experiencing this for myself.
+Seeing if it is suitable as a destination to take other like-minded people to visit.

-Our tours to Afghanistan at Koryo Tours focuses on learning about the lives of Afghan women and works directly with local Afghan female tour guides.
+Our tours to Afghanistan at Koryo Tours focus on learning about the lives of Afghan women and work directly with local Afghan female tour guides.

 The tour is led by a local Afghanistan female tour guide and works with multiple women throughout the country in the various regions.

-The itinerary has been specifically designed with a focus on learning about lives of Afghanistan women.
-Not only do we work with local
+The itinerary has been specifically designed with a focus on learning about the lives of Afghanistan women.
+Not only do we work with local women, but we engage with the local population, creating itineraries around women-focused activities and trying to give back to the community.

 Now, you may be wondering - are we putting these women at risk?